 If you don’t have exemptions, how much can they take?

 Most of your paycheck is protected - even if you are not exempt.
-Usually, your paycheck can only be garnished up to 25% of your take-home wages as long as you still get a minimum of $290 per week.
+Usually, the amount protected is either $380 or 75% of your take-home wages as long as you still get a minimum of $290 per week, whichever is higher.

 Only 20 Days: This “25% limit” also applies to paychecks deposited into your bank account – but only for 20 days.
 Example: if you deposit a $1,000 paycheck into your bank, $250 can be garnished right away and the other $750 could be garnished after 20 days.